 Best Washington, D.C.
 Restaurants for Groups

 Thanks to Washington, D.C.’s abundance of politicians, NGOs, and nonprofits, the city’s restaurants have plenty of experience in hosting large groups.
-That means it’s easy to find great places to eat during your next corporate convention, field trip, or sports tournament—but it also means your group will have a ton of options to choose from.
+That means it’s easy to find great places to eat during your next corporate event, field trip, or sports tournament—but it also means your group will have a ton of options to choose from.

 So how do you figure out which restaurant is right for you?
 D.C.
 Charter Bus Company has created a list of group-friendly D.C. restaurants that serve different cuisines (Ethiopian!
 Mexican!
 Serbian!) so you can pick the one that works best for your group’s tastes.
 And if you need an easy way to get there, we’d love to help.

 Our bus company provides comfortable minibuses and charter buses to take you to your dinner destination without the need to worry about parking or appointing DDs.
 Just give us a call at 202-903-0059, and we’ll find a coach to drop your group off at one of the exciting restaurants below.

 This elevated American restaurant bar in Penn Quarter.
 The restaurant is close to many monuments and museums, and offers upscale private dining spaces where your group can savor dishes like brick-pressed chicken, steak salad, and ricotta gnocchi.
 Many of the salads and pastas are vegetarian, and gluten-free pasta is available by request.

 You can make online reservations for up to 20 people at both locations.
 If you have more than 20 people, The Smith provides private dining for up to 30 people.
 There isn’t designated parking, however, so it’s a good idea to have your charter bus drop you off if your group isn’t comfortable taking the Metro.

 Addresses: 901 F St NW, Washington, DC 20004